 If you aspire to own your own company or you are currently a business owner, you are in great company.
 According to the U.S. Small Business Administration, there are 28.8 million small businesses in the United States and they have 56.8 million employees.
 In New Jersey small businesses employed 1.8 million people, or 49.8% of the workforce according to the 2019 N.J.
 Small Business Profile.

 The Small Business Management Certificate at County College of Morris (CCM) provides an introduction of the essential components of starting and running a small business.
 The certificate takes a practical, hands-on approach to small business by exploring current planning, financing, accounting, advertising, customer relations and management concepts.

-The Small Business Management Certificate, offered through the Business Administration Department at CCM, is a 12 credit certificate program that includes three required courses: Computerized Accounting, Principles of Marketing and Small Business Operations.
-It also includes an elective course in Customer Relations, Advertising, Sales Principles and Practices, or Social Media Marketing.
+This 12-credit program, offered through the Department of Business at CCM, includes three required courses: Computerized Accounting, Principles of Marketing and Small Business Operations.
+It also includes an elective course in Advertising, Customer Relations, Sales Principles and Practices, or Social Media Marketing.

 - Customer Relations

 - Policies & Procedures